 Integration of Knowledge and Ideas

-7. Integrate and evaluate content presented in diverse formats and media, including visually and quantitatively, as well as in words.‡
+7. Integrate and evaluate content presented in diverse formats and media.‡

 8. Delineate and evaluate the argument and specific claims in a text, including the validity of the reasoning as well as the relevance and sufficiency of the evidence.

-MA.8.A.
-Analyze the meaning of literary texts by drawing on knowledge of literary concepts and genres.

 9. Analyze how two or more texts address similar themes or topics in order to build knowledge or to compare the approaches the authors take.

 Range of Reading and Level of Text Complexity

-10. Read and comprehend complex literary and informational texts independently and proficiently.**
+10. Independently and proficiently read and comprehend complex literary and informational texts.**

 ‡ Please see “Research to Build Knowledge” in Writing and “Comprehension and Collaboration” in Speaking